chriskempson/base16-vim/README.md

 This theme was built with [Base16 Builder](https://github.com/chriskempson/base16-builder).

 Supports graphical Vim and console Vim.
-For terminal vim (non-gui) please ensure you are using [base16-iterm2](https://raw.github.com/chriskempson/base16-iterm2) and [base16-shell](https://raw.github.com/chriskempson/base16-shell).
+For terminal vim (non-gui) please ensure you are using a base16 terminal theme.

 ![Base16 Vim](https://raw.github.com/chriskempson/base16-vim/master/base16-vim.png)